rvbug/neovim/README.md

 Before you go down this path, there are few things to keep in mind :

 1. This is going to be challenging .. but what's the fun if it's easy.
-2. You need to have lot of patience so take small steps.
+2. You need to have lot of patience.. so take small steps.
 3. Give yourself enough time to learn as Vi/Vim has a steep learning curve.
 4. Finally, read..read...read lots of documentation